 In particular, the graphics drivers I've written use the FPU (and/or altivec) to copy data to/from graphics memory.
 That's performance critical, and so should be optimized for the SPE (a.k.a., "Taborized").
 Taborizing libraries isn't as straightforward as it sounds, and I encountered some challenges.
 To save you the time, here's everything you need to know if you have libraries you want to Taborize.

 1. Compiling for the SPE

-You'll need a recent version of GCC (the version in the SDK is too old, as at 12 April 2018).
-Click here to get the most recent GCC build.
+You'll need a version of GCC that supports the SPE.
+That is a version between 5 and 7, inclusive (they removed SPE support in newer versions).
 After that, it's a simple matter of setting the right command line options:

 -mspe -mcpu=8540 -mfloat-gprs=double -mabi=spe

 These will compile code for the SPE.
 Additionally, Daniel Müßener (GoldenCode) has given some extra parameters to avoid some compiler bugs (GCC 5.4.0 generated code causing structure element alignment issues):

 -fno-inline-functions -fno-partial-inlining -fno-align-functions -fno-align-jumps

 -fno-align-loops -fno-align-labels -fno-inline-small-functions

 NOTE: This may or may not be necessary with the latest GCC.
 I'm publishing it just in case.